Our most popular contraceptives: IUS v combination pill

 The combined pill, the one usually referred to as just ‘the pill’, contains oestrogen and progestogen, similar to the hormones produced by the ovaries.
 The combined pill prevents pregnancy by stopping you ovulating (releasing an egg each month), thinning the lining of the womb and thickening the mucus in the neck of the womb, making it harder for sperm to reach an egg.

-Each combined pill pack contains 21 tablets which traditionally, you will take consistently before taking a break.
-During said break you might have a withdrawal bleed which can be caused by a drop in hormone levels.
+Traditionally, combined pill packs contain 21 tablets which you take consistently before taking a 4 to 7 day break.
+During this pill break you might have a withdrawal bleed which can be caused by a drop in hormone levels.
 You might experience symptoms similar to your period, but it is usually a lot lighter and shorter.

-You can also take the combined pill as a tailored regimen.
-This may include taking the pill for 21 days and stopping for 4, taking 2 or 3 packets back to back without a break, or taking the pill continuously without a break.
-For more information speak to your doctor or nurse.
+Nowadays, you can also take the combined pill as a tailored regimen.
+This may include taking the pill for 21 days and stopping for 4 days, taking 2 or 3 packets back to back without a break, or taking the pill continuously without a break.
+For more information speak to your healthcare professional.

 Sophie is a Cardiff University- trained journalist who is passionate about sharing womens’ contraception stories in the hope that it will connect with others.